We were excited to be invited along for a special preview for bloggers at Little Street’s newest play centre in Maidstone, Kent.

 wrecked visited the supermarket and this was a huge hit with the small one.
 I loved the detail in this room, as I did all of them to be honest – the shelves were stacked with actual size fruit, vegetables, and household bottles and containers that were washed out real life versions.
 The little man loved wheeling the dolly around in the trolley, and then scanning his shopping.
 He seemed to find his soulmate in the form of a plastic loaf of bread; he kept cuddling and kissing it and wheeled it around in his trolley instead of poor dolly who unfortunately got run over.

-“Ahhh baby bread mummy, William love baby bread”.
+“Ahhh baby bread mummy, the mancub love baby bread”.

 “I make dinner mummy sit down”